farouqBenarous/HeartDisease_Diagnostics_NeuralNetwork/ReadMe.md

 ##### how  the prediction works ?
-So first to to train my model I have too a dataset bunch of examples of Cells whather its benign of malignant and then train my model with it after I finished the training you get the Best optimal  parameters  to make the predictions
+So first to to train my model I have too a dataset bunch of examples of persones whather they ill or not and then train my model with it after I finished the training you get the Best optimal  parameters  to make the predictions